 - Preheat the oven to 200°C/400°F

-- Fry the onions and mushrooms along with the dried chillies and garlic in a large frying pan in sunflower oil until the onions are starting to turn translucent and the mushrooms have started to brown (about 5 minutes).
-Keep the heat turned down to a simmer – you don't want the onions to burn.
-I like to cover the pan with a lid when the onions are cooking as the steam that builds up helps them soften faster½ teaspoon dried chilli flakes, 2 tablespoons sunflower oil
+- Fry the onions and mushrooms with the dried chillies and garlic in a large frying pan in a tablespoon of sunflower oil until the onions start to turn translucent and the mushrooms start to brown (about 5 minutes).
+Keep the heat turned down to a simmer - you don't want the onions to burn.½ teaspoon dried chilli flakes, 2 tablespoons sunflower oil

 - Add the tomatoes, sugar and salt and give it a good stir.
-Cover the pan with a lid and leave it to simmer for 5 minutes1 cup chopped tomatoes, 1 teaspoon sugar, salt
+Cover the pan with a lid and leave it to simmer for 5 minutes until the tomatoes are soft.1 teaspoon sugar, salt

-- Remove the bully beef from the tin and chop it into about 1-inch chunks.
-Add to the vegetables and continue to stir until the bully beef starts to break down.
-This will take about 3 minutes.12 ounces / 340 grams can corned beef / bully beef
+- Add the chopped corned beef to the vegetables and continue to stir until it starts to break down.
+This will take about 3 minutes.

-- Add the cream cheese and stir until it melts and forms a creamy sauce.7 ounces / 200 grams soft cream cheese
+- Stir in the cream cheese and stir until it melts and forms a creamy sauce.7 ounces / 200 grams soft cream cheese

 - Add the cooked pasta and stir well.